Tourism and housing – let’s nail some myths

 It’s a mess – and hard to untangle

-So… what about Airbnbs and the Housing Crisis?
+So… what about holiday lets and second homes?

 More new homes are needed every year in Scotland than there are second homes or holiday lets.